Missing Link Discovery Featured in Extreme Mammals

 How does a fossil animal from Canada's High Arctic make its way into an international, blockbuster that focuses on the extreme?
 Answer: The fossil is a "missing-link", "walking seal" scientific discovery that provides much-needed missing information about the evolution of pinnipeds (the group that includes seals, sea lions and walruses).

 Until its discovery in 2007 in a 10 km-wide crater on Devon Island, Nunavut, the animal, a new genus now known as Puijila, was unknown to science.
 This semi-aquatic animal, which lived about 24 to 20 million years ago, had legs instead of flippers but was related to the seal group.
 The first bones of Puijila were discovered by an expedition led by Dr. Natalia Rybczynski, a palaeobiologist at the museum who specializes in the study of fossil mammals.

-Since that amazing discovery (read the tale of luck and adventure), Natalia and various colleagues went to Devon Island each summer until 2010.
+Since that amazing discovery, Natalia and various colleagues went to Devon Island each summer until 2010.
 On each trip, they retrieved more pieces of the skeleton, and the fossil is now 80% complete.